Day 1 - 25 April 2019

 - Are eSIMs really that revolutionary?
 The pros and cons

 - Why cellular connectivity (SIM or eSIM) enables more value

 - The reality of IoT solutions: a customer’s perspective

 - Which is better for your product, LTE Cat-1, Cat-M, or Cat-NB, or an unlicensed LPWAN?

 - Discussions around range vs. data rate vs power consumption for these IoT connectivity technologies

 - The drawbacks for each network, including security and whether devices can actively initiate communication with the network

-Discussing how the Mesh networks can be utilised by a range of industries, not just the Smart Home sector to provide flexible and scalable connectivity without the need for ISP’s for the IoT.
-This talk will cover strengths and weaknesses of Mesh including range, battery life and latency, plus discuss the future directions and threats to the current IoT model.
+- How Mesh networks can be utilised by a range of industries, not just the Smart Home sector to provide flexible and scalable connectivity without the need for ISP’s for the IoT.